 Archaeology Month 2014

-This September, go behind the scenes in our Conservation Lab to learn the process of archeological conservation.
+This year, conservators invite you right into the lab for a series of workshops.
+Go behind the scenes to learn the process of archeological conservation.
 Each Saturday in September, lab staff will offer hands-on opportunities focused on a specific conservation technique.
-Included with Museum admission; LCMM Members get in free.
+Pre-registration is required.
+Registration price includes Museum admission; LCMM Members free.